 Nutritional Content of Fermented Dairy Products

 On Average, 100g of whole milk Greek yoghurt contains about 97 kcal, 10g of protein, 11% of the recommended dietary allowance of Calcium.
 Yoghurt also has phosphorus, which works with calcium to strengthen bones.
-Additionally, it is rich in vitamins, such as B-12 and riboflavin, has probiotic effects, and has high bioavailability of nutrients.
+Additionally, it is rich in vitamins, such as B-12 and riboflavin, has probiotic effects, and has a high bioavailability of nutrients.

-Nutritional content of cheeses varies, depending on the type of cheese; however, all of them contain a significant amount of calcium.
+The nutritional content of cheeses varies, depending on the type of cheese; however, all of them contain a significant amount of calcium.
 Mozzarella cheese and provolone have a particularly high calcium content, at 73% and 75% of the recommended dietary allowance.
 Cottage cheese is low in fat and high in protein, but it lacks some of the nutrients found in other types of cheese.
 Despite the variability, cheese has a generally high level of riboflavin and works as a probiotic, as well.

 Health Benefits of Dairy

-Yoghurt has a protein called alpha-casein, which promotes the absorption of the important minerals in yoghurt, such as calcium and phosphorus.
+Yoghurt has a protein called alpha-casein, which promotes the absorption of the important minerals in yoghurts, such as calcium and phosphorus.
 Since calcium plays a huge role in bone mineralization, eating yoghurt and cheese can help to strengthen bones and increase their density.
 Additionally, studies have shown that vitamin B-12, riboflavin, and lactic acid bacteria may be associated with reduced risk of cancer and cardiovascular diseases.
-Lastly, yoghurt and cheese cultures are probiotics, meaning that they balance microflora in the gut and can relieve abdominal discomfort and lactose intolerance.
+Lastly, yoghurt and cheese cultures are probiotics, meaning that they balance the microflora in the gut and can relieve abdominal discomfort and lactose intolerance.

 Lourens-Hattingh, Analie, and Bennie C. Viljoen.
 “Yogurt as probiotic carrier food.”
 International dairy journal 11.1-2 (2001): 1-17.